 During the COVID-19 pandemic, we are welcoming only brief outdoor day visits at both Dhammadharini Monastery and Aranya Bodhi Hermitage.
 All day visitors are asked to wear face masks, maintain social distance, and remain outside the buildings at both facilities.

 Visitors who have been vaccinated against COVID-19

-For now, we are maintaining the protocols above for all visitors, whether they have been vaccinated against COVID-19 or not, since our own residents have not been fully vaccinated.
-We will consider updating this policy as the COVID situation continues to develop, and we look forward to freely welcoming back our friends for in-person visits as soon as it is safe to do so.
+For now, we are maintaining COVID safety precautions for all visitors, whether they have been vaccinated against COVID-19 or not, since our own residents have not all been fully vaccinated yet.
+We will consider updating this policy once all our residents are fully vaccinated, and we look forward to freely welcoming back our friends for in-person visits as soon as it is safe to do so.

-Please click the button below if you would like us to notify you when we are ready to reopen to short term overnight visitors.
+Please click the button below if you would like us to notify you when we are ready to reopen to shorter term overnight visitors.

 Stewardship Opportunities in 2021-2022

 Stewardship at Dhammadharini is an opportunity to live fully immersed in monastic community for an extended period of one month or more.
 Stewards participate in all aspects of community life at Dhammadharini Monastery and Aranya Bodhi Hermitage, including teachings and Dhamma discussion, morning and evening chanting, group meditation time, events, and offering service around 4-6 hours a day, with one quiet day a week set aside for individual practice.

 We especially welcome applications for stewards to join us for two dedicated practice periods in 2021-2022:

 Vassa is the traditional “Rains Retreat” observed by the monastic Sangha since the time of the Buddha, from the full moon of July to the full moon of October.
 Vassa-time stewards are invited to stay on through the Kathina season if they wish, until November 19, 2021.